wguilherme/kanban.md/README.md

 ## 📖 Overview

-**Markdown Kanban** is a modern VSCode extension that brings the power of Kanban boards directly into your Markdown workflow.
+**Kanban.md** is a modern VSCode extension that brings the power of Kanban boards directly into your Markdown workflow.
 Manage tasks, track progress, and organize projects using plain Markdown files with a beautiful, interactive drag-and-drop interface.

-Built with modern technologies (React 19, TypeScript 5.9, Vite 7) and designed to respect your VSCode theme, Markdown Kanban seamlessly integrates with your development environment.
+Built with modern technologies (React 19, TypeScript 5.9, Vite 7) and designed to respect your VSCode theme, Kanban.md seamlessly integrates with your development environment.

 > **Note**: This project is inspired by [holooooo/markdown-kanban](https://github.com/holooooo/markdown-kanban).
 It has been completely refactored with modern technologies and architectural patterns to provide enhanced performance and maintainability.